 In contradiction to the publicity about major advances of Renewable Energy in China and India their penetration still remains minimal in proportional terms.

 Biomass produces ~2% of the power fro ~4% of the longterm costs.
 This power input of course includes the use of clear-felled mature woodland from eastern America for burning at the Drax power plant in the UK .
+The CO2 output from the heavily subsidised burning of biomass for electricity generation is counted as being Renewable and therefore is not considered as contributing to the overall atmospheric CO2 burden.

 The major long-term commitment to nuclear power that has been made in France, results in the lowest CO2 emissions economy in the developed world.